nmshd/documentation/_docs_operate/configuration.md

   The API-Key protects your Connector from unauthorized access and should therefore be kept secret.

-- **oicd** `required`
+- **oidc** `required`

-  Defines the setting for the connection to you OICD server.
+  Defines the setting for the connection to you OIDC server.

   The full configuration can be found [here](https://auth0.github.io/express-openid-connect/interfaces/ConfigParams.html)

-  Because the oicd process requires an redirect this type of authentication is only available when the user cales the connector via browser
+  Because the oidc process requires an redirect this type of authentication is only available when the user cales the connector via browser

 - **jwtBearer** `required`